oist/LuscombeU_BAR12_assembly/README.md

 - h2tg000011l.fasta (no telomeres)
 - h2tg000007l.fasta reversed (no telomeres)

-long
-- h1tg000005l.fasta reversed (telomeres in both ends, so unsure about orientation)

 ### chr1
 short and long (fused)
 - h1tg000002l.fasta - telomere at start (chr1 short and long arm have likely fused in the Barcelona culture as the same phenomenon is found in ref Bar2 as well as Bar12)

 ### chr2
+short
+- h1tg000008l.fasta reversed - telomeres on both ends
 long
 - h1tg000004l.fasta - telomeres on both ends (short TTAGGG)
-short
-- h1tg000008l.fasta reversed - telomeres on both ends

 Huge inversion between haplotypes, don't know if it is biological or not.

 ## Alternative assembly

-### PAR
+### PAR_alt
 short
 - h1tg000009l.fasta (telomeres at the start)
 - h1tg000010l.fasta (unsure about orientation)
+long
 - h1tg000005l.fasta reversed

 ### chr1_alt
 short
 - h2tg000016l.fasta (left telomere)
 - h2tg000006l.fasta (no telomere)
 long
 - h2tg000004l.fasta (left telomere, which may be wrong?)

+Unsure about the position of the centromere, putative short and long arms are separated by a 100N gap

 ### chr2_alt
 short
 - h2tg000003l.fasta (left telomere)
+- h2tg000014l.fasta
 long
 - h2tg000001l.fasta (no telomere)

-## Tools used in this assembly